nguyenvukhang/tp/docs/DeveloperGuide.md

 **Target user profile**:

+* is a teaching assistant (TA) in higher education
-* has a need to manage a significant number of contacts
+  * manages a significant number of student contacts
+  * assists professors in coursework and attendance
+    * tutorials
+    * assignments

 * prefer desktop apps over other types
+* is reasonably comfortable using CLI apps
+  * prefers typing to mouse interactions
   * can type fast
-* prefers typing to mouse interactions
-* is reasonably comfortable using CLI apps

-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+**Value proposition**: manage TA student contacts & administrative tasks faster than a typical mouse/GUI driven app

 ### User stories